Scribbd/nest-mailer/README.md

 This script will open a browser window which allows you to authenticate with your Google account.
 Make certain you use a TechGrounds account as non other will work.

 ## The script interrupted?
 This script has no mechanism to resume after a failed run.
-You can 'resume' the script by removing the entries from the input file that has been send correctly before the script failed.
+You can 'resume' the script by removing the entries from the input file that were send correctly before the script failed.